Northallerton railway station

-Northallerton railway station is on the East Coast Main Line serving the market town of Northallerton in North Yorkshire, England.
+Northallerton railway station is on the East Coast Main Line (ECML) serving the market town of Northallerton in North Yorkshire, England.
 It is between to the south and to the north.
+It is also a junction, with the line to and diverging from the ECML.
 Its three-letter station code is NTR.
 The station is managed by TransPennine Express and also served by Grand Central and London North Eastern Railway trains.
-The station is on one of the fastest parts of the East Coast Main Line.
-London North Eastern Railway, Lumo and CrossCountry express services pass through the station at speeds of up to 125 mph.
+It is on one of the fastest parts of the ECML, and London North Eastern Railway, Lumo and CrossCountry express services pass through the station at speeds of up to 125 mph.